We stayed overnight at The National Zoo and Aquarium in Canberra at the Jamala Wildlife Lodge during our Canberra

-There is a step out onto the patio area to get to the meerkats enclosure from inside the room.
-To get out near the meerkat enclosure I had to go the long way around, out the Suite front door and through the Ushaka Lodge.
-But because we could see the meerkats from the large glass doors in our room we didn’t really need to go outside, but it would have been a nice option.
+There is a step out onto the patio area to get to the meerkat enclosure from inside the room.
+To get out near the meerkat enclosure, I had to go the long way around, out the Suite front door and through the Ushaka Lodge.
+We could see the meerkats from the large glass doors in our room, so we didn’t really need to go outside, but it would have been a nice option.

 The bed itself was very high and is certainly not a good option for guests who need to transfer to the bed from a wheelchair.
-The Wild Encounter Suite suited us fine and we were able to manage the room without to much trouble even though it wasn’t the most accessible room, the Wild Encounter Suite suited us fine for our one night stay.
-For guests with a wide chair who need a little extra room to get around corners, a lower bed height and an accessible shower with handrails, this room might not be the best option.
+Even though the Wild Encounter Suite wasn’t the most accessible room, the Wild Encounter Suite suited us fine for our one night stay.
+For guests with a wide wheelchair who need a little extra room to get around corners, a lower bed height and an accessible shower with handrails, this room might not be the best option.

 Official wheelchair access room: No (only available in Lemur rooms)

 Open plan In room accessibility: Partly